Southwest Detroit Hospital: The building today

 Many urban exploration bloggers and YouTubers who have visited the structure claim that it still contained leftover items from the hospital's operations, including medical records, hospital equipment, and mechanical operations equipment.
 A blogger from the site Pixable commented that the basement was completely frozen over due to flooding.
 The building has also been covered in bullet holes and various graffiti visible from nearby I-96, including a large tag that reads "Purge Suey".
 In 2015, city officials ordered Brown to remove the graffiti and interior debris, as well as pump out the flooded basement.
+As of May 2023, Southwest Detroit Hospital has been completely gutted and boarded up.

+The location will be the future home of the Detroit City Football Club Stadium, with demolition of the hospital building and construction to begin in 2025, and opening projected for 2027.